sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 ---

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the Sensu Catalog API in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the Sensu Catalog and integrations in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../commercial/).
 {{% /notice %}}